The Vagus Nerve and Thyroid Function: What Your Doctor Isn't Telling You

 When doctors evaluate thyroid function, they typically test TSH, T3, and T4 levels.
 But they rarely consider the neural input that regulates thyroid activity.
 The vagus nerve directly innervates the thyroid gland and plays a critical role in modulating iodine uptake, hormone synthesis, and secretion.

 This means thyroid dysfunction can be driven by autonomic imbalance — specifically, poor vagal tone — even when blood tests appear normal or borderline.
+The classic pattern of "subclinical hypothyroidism with full hypothyroid symptoms" is, in many cases, a vagal pattern hiding behind a normal TSH.

 How the Vagus Nerve Affects the Thyroid